 #2: How to Apply Makeup for an Occasion (Easy Makeup Look for Beginners)

-Even the Royal Bride Did Her Makeup Herself…
+The Royal Bride Did Her Makeup Herself, and You Can Too!

-If you’re going to be a bride soon and don’t have an extra budget for a makeup artist, or can’t find one around, you can learn how to do your own wedding makeup from the step by step video tutorial down below.
+If you’re a bride-to-be and don’t have an extra budget for a makeup artist, or can’t find one around, you can learn how to do your own wedding makeup from the step by step video tutorial down below.
 You’ll need to practice doing it a couple of times before your big day – in order to get perfect at it.